middlestate/gatsby-flyer-starter/README.md

 ### NETLIFY

-You will need to set up new netlify for the flyer and give it a nice name other than what netlify generates (although some of the nelify names are fun!)
+You will need to set up new netlify for the flyer and give it a nice name other than what netlify generates (although some of the netlify names are fun!)